ramses-Rodriguez/topicos/README.md

 # Advanced programming topics
 ## JavaScript programming exercises

-In this topic repository you will find three folders with the following names:
+In this topicos repository you will find three folders with the following names:

 * script1
 * script2